 Romans 2:24 (KJV 1900) 24 For the name of God is blasphemed among the Gentiles through you, as it is written.

 The church is guilty of a similar error in selecting leaders for spiritual service.
 Calling a pastor has become a beauty contest where genuine spiritual gifts, genuine bible knowledge and genuine spiritual piety are rejected for a pretty face, political skills and pulpit showmanship.
 We now have actors and entertainers both in the chief positions of government and in the pulpits of America.

-Unfortunately, in order to get elected, honest people must become liars and obfuscators because Americans are interested in their own narrow interests rather than the interests of the nation.
-Many Americans are willing to disregard the Constitution, freedom and justice if they perceive that it serves their interests.
 Most believers seem to know little about our nations’ history or its current activities around the world.
-Therefore they are powerfully attracted to a political policy which requires no thought whatsoever: For example, where does the candidate stand on the issue of abortion?
+Therefore they are powerfully attracted to a political policy which requires no thought whatsoever: where does the candidate stand on the issue of abortion?
 Abortion is an evil, and a great one, but it is by no means the only evil in which our nation is currently engaged.
 There are Christians who oppose abortion but fight to preserve white racial privilege.
 There are Christians who oppose abortion but look the other way as hundreds of thousands are slaughtered for the control of the natural resources beneath their soil.
 There are Christians who have no comment regarding the loss of our overall constitutional rights and the introduction of torture in America.
-The implication is that Jesus is only concerned about certain deaths and the suffering of certain people.
+The unbeliever might perceive from all this that is that Jesus is only concerned about certain deaths and the suffering of certain people.